 Campus Community Risk Team (CCRT)

-The Support Council is a group of university administrators and faculty who meet to discuss "at risk" student or review students who appear to be experiencing emotional, academic, physical or social problems.
+The Support Council is a group of university administrators and faculty who meet to discuss "at risk" students or review students who appear to be experiencing emotional, academic, physical or social problems.
 The Council can assist by providing information on how to intervene when situations arise or by providing appropriate referrals to on-campus resources.